 Acer palmatum Shojo no mai is a variegated upright cultivar with pink and cream color on green leaves.
 Throughout the spring and summer the ratio of pink and cream changes.
 So at any one time the dominance of color makes the maple appear more cream colored or more pink in color.
 Fall color is orange to crimson.
-Shojo no mai displays changing leaf color from spring through fall and it is a great focal point for a garden.
+Shojo no mai displays changing leaf color from spring through fall.

-Limited availability – I sold out last year, but I now have a few 1 gallon Shojo no mai maples and a few 2 gallon maples.
+Limited availability – I sold out last year, but I now have a few in stock.

 The first two photos show the beautiful variegated foliage of the summer.
 The last photo shows fall color – scarlet red courtesy of Buchholz Nursery.